Drivetrain simulation using variational autoencoders

 Figure~\ref{fig:Dataset_torque_rpm} shows the operating-point coverage in the torque--speed plane, whereas Figure~\ref{fig:jerk_distribution_overview} summarizes the experimental jerk windows in terms of peak amplitude, RMS amplitude, and representative time-domain traces for the stationary and non-stationary subsets.
 The non-stationary windows exhibit broader RMS distributions and more persistent oscillatory behavior, while the stationary subset remains concentrated in the lower-energy regime used for spectral modeling.
 The data coverage is markedly non-uniform: mid-range torques dominate the stationary subset, while very high positive torques and strong negative torques are comparatively scarce.
 This imbalance is important for interpretation because it means the strongest quantitative support is obtained in the densely sampled operating region, while the remaining measurements still provide coverage across the full experimental envelope. \\

 \textbf{Stationarity:} Stationarity of the jerk windows is checked before applying the STFT because the chosen FFT size of 32 samples favors frequency resolution over aggressive temporal localization.
 A stationary signal is understood here as a signal whose mean, variance, and autocorrelation do not change appreciably over the analysis window.
 Statistical tests such as Augmented Dickey--Fuller (ADF) \cite{Mushtaq2011} and Kwiatkowski--Phillips--Schmidt--Shin (KPSS) \cite{Kokoszka2016} can be used for this purpose; we use the ADF test as implemented in statsmodels \cite{Seabold2010statsmodels} and retain windows with $p<0.05$.

 Figure~\ref{fig:stationary_test} shows that 655 of the 1,098 jerk windows satisfy this criterion, while 443 are classified as non-stationary.
 Only the stationary subset is retained for STFT-based modeling so that all models are trained and evaluated on a signal class that is consistent with the underlying assumptions of the spectral representation. \\

-\textbf{Signal transformation:} We compute the corresponding spectrograms for the remaining $n_s = 320$ stationary jerk signals using STFT as explained in Section~\ref{sec:trafo}.
+\textbf{Signal transformation:} We compute spectrograms for the remaining $n_s = 655$ stationary jerk windows using the STFT described in Section~\ref{sec:trafo}.
 Table~\ref{tab:STFT_hyperparameters} lists the corresponding hyperparameters.
 The resulting magnitude spectrograms have size $17 \times 39$ and are normalized using statistics computed on the training split only.

-Figure~\ref{fig:jerk_to_spectrogram} shows the result of transformation for one arbitrarily chosen signal, where Figure~\ref{fig:jerk_to_spectrogram}\textbf{a} is the jerk time-signal waveform and Figure~\ref{fig:jerk_to_spectrogram}\textbf{b} its corresponding spectrogram for the magnitude part.
-Note that the logarithmic scaling applied to the spectrogram compresses its amplitude values, making the amplitude unitless.
-Therefore, no units are displayed in the colorbar legend.
-The resulting $320$ spectrograms of dimension $17 \times 39$ pixels are used as input to the VAEs considered in the present work.
-Data normalization and splitting of the dataset into a train, validation, and test set in the ratio 0.7:0.2:0.1, respectively, are performed as a final preprocessing step before training the VAEs.

-The reader should notice that the time-domain signals and their corresponding spectrograms may exhibit a discrepancy in their time axes.
-This is due to the nature of the STFT.
-The spectrogram represents overlapping windowed segments of the signal, where the time resolution depends on the hop size and window function specified in Table~\ref{tab:STFT_hyperparameters}.
-A small hop size, in this case $2$, results in a higher number of time frames, stretching the spectrogram along the time axis.
-This discrepancy is a consequence of time-frequency analysis and does not indicate a misalignment in data representation. \\